Used and loved by millions

 What are some alternatives to "strict environment"?

-Is it better to say "strict environment" or "stricter environment"?
+Is "strict environment" formal or informal?

 Editing plus AI, all in one place.